ykl1993/cdn/intl.en-US/Product Introduction/Node Distribution.md

 -   The system also adds nodes automatically based on the access conditions.

--   You can choose the acceleration zone: Mainland China, Hong Kong, Macao, Taiwan, and Outside-China.
+-   You can choose the acceleration zone: Mainland China, Hong Kong, Macao, Taiwan, and Outside-China, and Global Acceleration.

 ## Search nodes {#section_vbx_pq2_zdb .section}